pantor/ruckig/README.md

 Ruckig is written in C++17.
 It is currently tested against following versions

-- Eigen v3.3.9 (only for testing)
 - Catch2 v2.13.3 (only for testing)
-- Reflexxes v1.2.7 (only for testing)
+- Reflexxes v1.2.7 (only for comparison)
-- Pybind11 v2.6.0 (only for prototyping)
+- Pybind11 v2.6.0 (only for python wrapper)

 ## Citation